premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 <blockquote>

 - The '%' symbol indicates zero or more characters next to where it will be used.
 - The \_ symbol is used to match exactly one character.
-Therefore option C is the correct choice.
+Therefore, option C is the correct choice.
 </blockquote>
 </details>
 </details>

 ---

-10.Table Employee has 10 Records,it has a non - NULL SALARY column which is also UNIQUE.Predict the output.
+10. Consider the Employee table has 10 Records and it has a non - NULL SALARY column which is also UNIQUE.
+Predict the output for the same.

 For the SQL statement